 Yep, if you work out too much and too hard while you’re breastfeeding, you can develop an insatiable appetite that is hard to manage.
 Your body is already burning extra calories from breastfeeding, so essentially you are working out in a different way.
 When you start pushing your body to build muscle, run miles and push yourself to sweat, while still producing breast milk, the nutrient needs become greater.
 Its difficult to eat that many vitamins and minerals in your foods, so you will be constantly hungry.
 Your body will be asking for more and more vitamins and minerals, and even supplements don’t do it.
 Your body is made to digest real food.
 A lot of the vitamins in your supplements pass through unnoticed by your body because a pill or powder isn’t real food.
-This postpartum fitness routine is the one I do right away, which isn’t very demanding at all, but also toning.

 Let your body focus on creating breast milk and healing from delivering a child.
 To keep yourself from losing too much muscle, body weight work like Pilates is the best way to go!
 You will keep the important muscles for when you are ready to work out, while not putting a lot of strain on your body in a time where it needs to focus on feeding another human.